 On 27th October 2012 the UK anarchist scene had its annual gathering of those who claim to oppose the state.
-The cop collaborator, John Drury (who, as we've seen, has provided the state with innovative ideas for reforming its practice and its image), and his Aufheben gang, was provided with a stand and no-one confronted him127.
+The cop collaborator, John Drury (who, as we've seen, has provided the state with innovative ideas for reforming its practice and its image), and his Aufheben gang, was provided with a stand and no-one confronted him.
 Jolly nice day, jolly good show.
 Joseph Kay, Libcom admin's chief defender of Drury, and a sometime contributor to Aufheben, gave a little talk appreciated by the benignly tolerant anarchists.
-Whilst it would be incorrect to tar all anarchists with the same brush, tolerance for the intolerable has long been an aspect of anarcho-leftism.
+But then, the UK anarchist scene as a whole (individuals are another matter) has long made its peace with the ruling show.
 For example, Paul Mason, of BBC Newsnight fame, was invited to the anarchist bookfair a couple of years ago, and not insulted by the far too polite "libertarians" who amassed there.
 Some even felt some vicarious fame by having a friendly chat with him.
 After all, Libcom, and other anarchos, often refer to him uncritically.
 But with the ruling class internationally assaulting the working class as almost never before, what was important was to maintain a show of opposition that excluded dealing with the collaborators and recuperators within their midst.
 Drury and Aufheben (or, indeed, Lefty cadres whose celebrity careers help develop the BBC's image of "free speech") aren't the only form of complicity with the enemy, though.
 Politics - in part, the art of putting forward an abstract program to be followed by partisans and the art of manipulatively falsifying those who oppose such a practice - is what unites all the phoneys and con-men of whatever persuasion: above all, this kind of politics is the enemy within.

-When the TPTG initially put up their first "Open Letter to the British internationalist/anti-authoritarian/activist/protest/street scenes (and to all those concerned with the progress of our enemies)" on Libcom, Libcom admin immediately took it down and then, after people complained (because of the reputation that the TPTG have for sober analysis, and the fact that Libcom had always hosted TPTG articles) put it up with a picture of Pinnochio and said it contained untrue smears and allegations.
+When the TPTG initially put up their first "Open Letter to the British internationalist/anti-authoritarian/activist/protest/street scenes (and to all those concerned with the progress of our enemies)", on Libcom, Libcom admin immediately took it down and then, after people complained (because of the reputation that the TPTG have for sober analysis, and the fact that Libcom had always hosted TPTG articles) put it up with a picture of Pinnochio and said it contained untrue smears and allegations.
 After endless complaints from neutral posters they felt pressured to withdraw the picture, though they continued to have the "untrue allegations" smear even though there were innumerable links to articles written or co-written by Drury that clearly showed that these were no mere allegations.
 Despite claiming to be an open forum for anti-state anti-politics, Libcom admin has shown, in the Aufhebengate scandal, its political clique mentality which up until then had remained diffuse and obscure.

-"Surveillance has an interest in organizing poles of negation itself, which it can instruct with more than the discredited means of the spectacle, so as to manipulate, not terrorists this time, but theories" .(Thesis XXX, Commentaries on the Society of the Spectacle, Guy Debord)
+"Surveillance has an interest in organizing poles of negation itself, which it can instruct with more than the discredited means of the spectacle, so as to manipulate, not terrorists this time, but theories".(Thesis XXX, Commentaries on the Society of the Spectacle, Guy Debord)